sam09/HaskellAlgos/README.md

+#Haskell Algorithms
-Functional Implementation of some algorithms and data structures in Haskell.
+###Functional Implementation of some algorithms and data structures in Haskell.